-The sixth edition of SIAL Middle East, the region’s fastest-growing professional trade exhibition for the food, beverages and hospitality industry, returns to Abu Dhabi this month and is expected to welcome a record turnout thanks to a new show format and 6,500 pre-registered visitors; an increase of 30 percent on 2014.
+The sixth edition of SIAL Middle East (SIAL ME), the region’s fastest-growing professional trade exhibition for the food, beverages and hospitality industry, returns to Abu Dhabi this month and is expected to welcome a record turnout thanks to a new show format and 6,500 pre-registered visitors; an increase of 30 percent on 2014.

 Held under the patronage of HH Sheikh Mansour Bin Zayed Al Nahyan, Deputy Prime Minister of the UAE, Minister of Presidential Affairs and Chairman of Abu Dhabi Food Control Authority; global food innovation and future trends will headline the agenda at this year’s event, which takes place at Abu Dhabi National Exhibition Centre (ADNEC) from 7-9 December 2015.

 Speaking at the press conference, Ali Yousef Al Saad, Chairman of the organising committee for SIAL 2015 and Acting Director of Communications and Community Service Division at Abu Dhabi Food Control Authority (ADFCA), said: “Innovation is at the heart of our industry, you only have to look at the wide variety of exhibitors showcasing their unique and captivating products to see the advancements this diverse and progressive industry is making.

 “Our new-look line-up for this year covers the full spectrum of issues linked to innovation and global food trends, including sustainable food consumption and organic trends, improving local sourcing, the rise of eat and tweet trends and fresh approaches to reducing waste from micro to macro levels.”